-You know, dieting is always on our minds.
-If healthy eating was one of your goals this year, then it may be time to rethink your eating habits.
-While fad diets will come and go, some tried-and-true healthy eating plans, the best diets, can help get you on the right track.
+Dieting is always on our minds.
+If healthy eating was one of your goals this year, it may be time to rethink your eating habits.

 World Report and U.S. News evaluated and ranked 41 diets.
 For a diet to qualify as a top-rated plan, it had to be safe, nutritious, simple to follow, and well-known for weight loss.
-The regimen also had to be proven to help prevent heart disease and diabetes.

 A List of the 5 Best Diets Overall